TWUOnline/feedback/README.md

 Participants will be able to

 1. analyze their current feedback practices;
-2. create appropriate learning outcomes targeted to the academic level of their class;
+2. create new or revise existing learning outcomes appropriate to the academic level of their class;
 3. appraise the degree to which their learning outcomes, learning activities, and assessments are aligned;
 4. investigate the effects of improved feedback on student engagement and learning outcomes;
 5. implement effective feedback strategies to promote deep learning.

 ## Resources